-This manual describes universal multichannel (UMC) and how to configure it for supported Emulex® adapters.
+This manual describes universal multichannel (UMC) and how to configure it for supported Emulex adapters.
 UMC provides powerful port partitioning and traffic management capabilities to optimize bandwidth allocation.
-With UMC, system administrators can partition Emulex adapters into Peripheral Component Interconnect Express (PCIe) functions (logical ports or channels) with assigned bandwidth that can be integrated into both physical and virtual servers.
+With UMC, system administrators can partition a dual-port OCe11100-series adapter into up to eight Peripheral Component Interconnect Express (PCIe) functions (logical ports or channels) with assigned bandwidth that can be integrated into both physical and virtual servers.
 This is particularly beneficial for virtualized servers where individual functions can be assigned for virtual machine (VM) migration, system management, and input/output (I/O) intensive applications running in VMs.